-Object stores like OpenIO SDS can do storage tiering, and uses flash memory to store metadata.
+Object stores like OpenIO can do storage tiering, and uses flash memory to store metadata.
 By using only one very efficient medium, the

 overall cluster design is simplified, and there is no need to configure RAM-based caching mechanisms to improve performance.

 One of the limitations of HDDs is the low number of IOPS available.
 By adopting flash, this limit is removed, and you can offload many tasks to the storage system itself.
 This is part of OpenIO's vision: the integration of a serverless computing framework (like OpenIO’s GridForApps) onto the object store makes it possible to run code directly next to the data and perform complex compute tasks without leaving the system.

 There’s no doubt that $/GB still favors the HDD but, when you start to think about the overall picture, the real cost of flash is lower than expected, even for large scale-out systems.
 It also opens new markets for object storage and enables the introduction of solutions like our GridForApps for applications that just a few years ago were unthinkable.